-In a recent post I gave away all my secrets when I taught you how to make muffins that are so great, you’re friends will call you a genius.
+In a recent post I gave away all my secrets when I taught you how to make muffins that are so great, your friends will call you a genius.
 Reader feedback has been off the chart.
 In fact, that’s exactly what I was thinking about last Saturday morning as I was making muffins for brunch.

 I was all ready to fill the muffin cups with batter when I remembered that I’d used every last one of my cupcake paper liners.
 I was in no mood to go to the store.
 Muffin batter is not kind to those who do not move it quickly to the oven once the wet ingredients have been stirred in.